3D-RAD: A Comprehensive 3D Radiology Med-VQA Dataset with Multi-Temporal Analysis and Diverse Diagnostic Tasks: 3D-RAD Dataset

 \textit{Data Source:} \textsc{3D-RAD} is built upon CT-RATE \cite{hamamci2024ct2rep}, a large-scale 3D chest CT dataset paired with radiology reports, licensed under CC BY-NC-SA.
 We collect 16,188 CT scans from 11,255 patients, strictly separating training and benchmark sets by following the original training/validation split.
 For Tasks 1–4, we generate QA pairs from report text and multi-label annotations using task-specific templates, with questions scored and filtered via a rigorous LLM+human verification pipeline.
 For Tasks 5 and 6, we design longitudinal QA pairs by leveraging multi-phase labels to capture disease progression or resolution across time.
 Notably, \textsc{3D-RAD} is the first 3D Med-VQA benchmark to explicitly support multi-task and multi-temporal reasoning grounded in real-world clinical scenarios.

 \textit{Open-Ended Questions (Task 1-3):} To construct data for open-ended tasks, we extract the Finding and Impression fields from the CT-RATE clinic report text.
-For each task, we design a corresponding prompt. \autoref{fig:Construction_example} presents a concise example of the prompt, with the comprehensive prompt detailed in the ~\autoref{fig:task1-2}, \autoref{fig:task3_1}, \autoref{fig:task3_2}.
+For each task, we design a corresponding prompt. \autoref{fig:Construction_example} presents a concise example of the prompt, with the comprehensive prompt detailed in \autoref{fig:task1-2}, \autoref{fig:task3_1}, and \autoref{fig:task3_2}.

-For Tasks 1–2, we construct QA pairs by injecting image-associated clinical report text into carefully designed prompts and feeding them into GPT-4o-mini\cite{hurst2024gpt}.
-For Task 3, we adopt a two-stage pipeline.
+\textbf{For Tasks 1–2}, we construct QA pairs by injecting image-associated clinical report text into carefully designed prompts and feeding them into GPT-4o-mini\cite{hurst2024gpt}. \textbf{For Task 3}, we adopt a two-stage pipeline.
 In the first stage, we extract sentences containing quantitative measurements (e.g., "5 mm", "3×5 mm") from the clinical reports.
 In the second stage, these extracted sentences are inserted into prompts and input to GPT-4o-mini to generate QA pairs.
-To ensure the answers remain concise and aligned with the QA format—rather than drifting toward explanatory responses—we constrain generated answers to approximately five words.
-After the initial generation, all QA pairs undergo a post-hoc quality control process, including automatic scoring and manual sampling-based validation, resulting in a curated high-quality dataset.